 Since the Company's inception, the Company has incurred losses and negative cash flows from operations.
-At December 31, 2019, the Company had an accumulated deficit of \$413.1 million.
-The Company's net loss was \$24.9 million, \$30.8 million and \$71.9 million for the years ended December 31, 2019, 2018 and 2017, respectively.
+At December 31, 2021, the Company had an accumulated deficit of \$494.1 million.
+The Company's net loss was \$51.6 million and \$29.4 million for the years ended December 31, 2021 and 2020, respectively.
 The Company follows the provisions of Financial Accounting Standards Board, or FASB, Accounting Standards Codification, or ASC, Topic 205-40, Presentation of Financial Statements-Going Concern, or ASC 205-40, which requires management to assess the Company's ability to continue as a going concern for one year after the date the financial statements are issued.
-The Company believes its existing balance of cash and cash equivalents of \$32.3 million and marketable securities of \$3.5 million as of December 31, 2019 is not sufficient to fund operations within one year from the date these financial statements are issued.
-As a result, management has concluded that substantial doubt exists about the Company's ability to continue as a going concern.
+The Company expects that its existing balance of cash and cash equivalents as of December 31, 2021 is sufficient to fund operations through the fourth quarter of 2022, but not for more than one year after the date of this filing and therefore management has concluded that substantial doubt exists about the Company's ability to continue as a going concern.
 Management's plans to mitigate this risk include raising additional capital through equity or debt financings, or through strategic transactions.
-However, under the requirements of ASC 205-40, management did not consider the potential future capital raises or other plans to mitigate this risk in their assessment of the Company's ability to meet its obligations for the next twelve months as they were unable to conclude that such plans were probable to occur.
-Management's plans may also include the possible deferral of certain operating expenses unless and until additional capital is received.
-There can be no assurance that the Company will be successful in raising additional capital or that such capital, if available, will be on terms that are acceptable to the Company, or that the Company will be successful in deferring certain operating expenses.
+Management's plans may also include the deferral of certain operating expenses unless and until additional capital is received.
+However, there can be no assurance that the Company will be successful in raising additional capital or that such capital, if available, will be on terms that are acceptable to the Company, or that the Company will be successful in deferring certain operating expenses, or that the COVID-19 pandemic will not have an impact on the Company's ability to raise capital or fund its operations as planned.
 If the Company is unable to raise sufficient additional capital or defer sufficient operating expenses, the Company may be compelled to reduce the scope of its operations and planned capital expenditures.